 Here, the coefficients $d_m^{(N)}$ can in practice be computed using the Levinson--Durbin algorithm.
 In the ratio plots in Figs.~1(a) and 2(a), $n=2L-1$ is indicated by a blue dotted line, and the values drop sharply beyond that point compared with those before it.
 Moreover, the Verblunsky coefficients with $n\ge2L-1$ are not directly driven by the first $L$ Verblunsky coefficients (see the Supplemental Material).
 Therefore, choosing $N=2L-1$ is considered to be a natural choice.

 Figure~1(b) shows, for $L=2,3,4$, the numerically computed maximum and minimum values of $|Z_1|$ as the parameter $\gamma$ is decreased, for (i) the system obtained by truncating the moment ODE \eqref{eq:moment ODE}, (ii) the finite-dimensional system obtained with $N=L$, and (iii) the finite-dimensional system obtained with $N=2L-1$.
-Here, we consider the parameter range in which a periodic solution is born from the uniformly rotating solution through a Hopf bifurcation and disappears through a SNIC.
+Here, we consider the parameter range in which a periodic solution is born from the uniformly rotating solution through a Hopf bifurcation and disappears through a saddle-node-on-invariant-circle bifurcation.
 First, for the uniformly rotating solution, one can see that the two finite-dimensional systems capture the results of the original system exactly.
 On the other hand, for the periodic solution, the agreement is not perfect, but the accuracy is significantly improved in the case $N=2L-1$ compared with the case $N=L$.
 This tendency is particularly pronounced when $L=2$.
 Note that in Fig.~1(b), there is a parameter region where the uniformly rotating solution appears to exist only in the moment ODE; however, this region is actually bistable, and the finite-dimensional system also has a corresponding uniformly rotating solution.